ParallelMaths/parallel/pages/8-05-freezing-sports.md

 ## Further Stuff

-* This [short video from the Secret Life of Scientists and Engineers](https://www.youtube.com/watch?v=D6FT3cMdImE?rel=0){target="_blank"} reveals a bit more about the astrophysicist Neil DeGrasse Tyson
+* This [short video from the Secret Life of Scientists and Engineers](https://www.youtube.com/watch?v=D6FT3cMdImE?rel=0){target="_blank"} reveals a bit more about the astrophysicist Neil deGrasse Tyson

 * [This clip contains one of the most moving and extraordinary monologues by a scientist](https://www.youtube.com/watch?v=wupToqz1e2g?rel=0){target="_blank"}.
 It has gone down in the folklore of science, and is all about a photograph called the Pale Blue Dot.